-The Company commenced its 2022 drilling at Kwanika in March and at Stardust in June.
-We are currently drilling with two diamond core rigs.
-As at the date of this MD&A, approximately 16,200 metres and 36 holes have been completed, with 1 hole in progress.
-The Airborne EM survey was completed in May, with final data received shortly thereafter.
-The 3-D IP survey was completed in late July with final data expected after QA/QC and 3D-inversions.
-Once all final results are received NorthWest will integrate them into geological interpretation and targeting.
+The Company commenced its 2022 drilling at Kwanika in March and at Stardust in June and completed 11,872 metres in 30 holes at Kwanika and 6,698 metres in 10 holes at Stardust.
+The 1,933.3 line-km of Airborne EM and magnetics survey was completed in May, with final data received shortly thereafter.
+The 57.4-line km of 3-D IP and MT was completed in late July with final data delivered in September including 3D-inversions.
+NorthWest's exploration team is integrating the data into geological interpretation as well as reviewing for direct targeting.